-S&P 500 hangs close to record after mixed profit reports
+S&P 500 adds to record as health care stocks climb

-NEW YORK (AP) — U.S. stocks slinked around their record heights Tuesday after Google’s parent and other big companies turned in a mixed set of profit reports.
+NEW YORK (AP) — U.S. stock indexes slinked higher Tuesday, and the S&P 500 added to its record after stronger-than-expected profit reports from drugmakers pushed health care stocks to big gains.

+The reports from Pfizer and Merck highlighted a mixed set of earnings reports from big companies, including Google’s parent.
 Companies have largely been reporting stronger earnings than analysts expected, but they’re nowhere close to blow-away good.
 S&P 500 companies are still on track to report a third straight quarter of profit declines, according to FactSet.
-That’s key because stock prices tend to track the path of corporate profits over the long term.

 Most investors expect the Fed to cut short-term rates by a quarter of a percentage point to offer some protection from the trade war and the slowing global economy.
 If investors are right, it would be the third such cut since the summer.